Harold Meachum: Fictional character biography

 Harold Meachum was the business partner of Wendell Rand, father of Daniel (who would later become Iron Fist).
-When traveling with his business partner and his young family to uncover what would be a major discovery in business, they came across K'un-L'un, a stronghold of a colony of humanoid aliens whose spaceship crashed in a pocket dimension that intersects with Earth.
+While traveling with Rand and his family to uncover what would be a major discovery in business, Harold came across K'un-L'un, a stronghold of a colony of humanoid aliens whose spaceship crashed in a pocket dimension that intersects with Earth.